tecno-mt6768/Universal-Boot-Repartitioner-GPT-Backup/README.md

 If something goes wrong but you can access TWRP:
  * Go to the folder defined in EXTERNAL_PATH.
  * Find the file: gpt_partition_backup_DATE_TIME.zip.
  * Flash it via TWRP.
-It will restore the original GPT table and boot image
+It will restore the original GPT table and boot image.

 📱 Tested Devices
  * Tecno Spark 9 Pro